 The turbulence will likely extend to Assam and Meghalaya, triggering heavy to very heavy rain on Thursday.

-Mohapatra said since the time the depression formed over the Bay of Bengal on May 20 till the cyclone Amphan made the landfall, the IMDs predictions about the path it will take and the timing was accurate and helped the disaster response machinery strategize and execute the plans to minimize the damage effectively.
+Mohapatra said since the time the depression formed over the Bay of Bengal on May 20 till the cyclone Amphan made landfall, the IMDs predictions about the path it will take and the timing was accurate and helped the disaster response machinery strategize and execute the plans to minimize the damage effectively.

 The cyclonic storm will get weaker while crossing over Nadia and Murshidabad in West Bengal later tonight before entering Bangladesh as deep depression and dissipating.